The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 Also, lipids and excessive dead skin cells can produce skin infections and breakout-prone skin.

-Here are a few reasons that may cause the blocking of the vesicles:
+Here are a few reasons that may cause the blocking of the cysts:

 Excessive sebum production is the most prominent reason that sweat glands get clogged.

-Teenagers in the puberty period experience volatile instability in hormone production that results in excess production of natural skin oil.
+Teenagers in puberty experience volatile hormone production instability that results in excess natural skin oil production.
 For this reason, teenagers are generally most vulnerable to acne attacks like whiteheads, blackheads, and pimples.

-Fluctuations in hormone production during the menstrual period and pregnancy can also cause excess sebum secretion.
+Fluctuations in hormone production during menstrual and pregnancy can also cause excess sebum secretion.

 Blocked sweat glands are also common in people who regularly use certain cosmetics like skin lotions, creams, and cleansers.